 As you start designing your questions you should keep in mind several goals.
 First, you want to get at the information you need.
 If a question doesn't contribute to that goal, throw it out and start over.
 Second, you want everything about the survey to reduce the burden on your subjects.
 That means the question should be as straightforward and simple as possible.
 If someone has to think hard to figure out what you mean, they're either going to skip the question, skip the survey, or worse, misunderstand the question and answer it anyway.
 Third, the question should be worded in a way that doesn't lead or introduce bias.
 Ask yourself whether persons with opposite responses would feel equally comfortable with the question.

-Take a look at the "Sample Surveys" link to browse other surveys.
+Take a look at similar surveys for examples of how questions are asked.
 Here is an external link which presents examples of different question formats (e.g. likert scale, semantic differential, etc.).
 The Survey Research Tools section provides information about survey formats (paper versus electronic).

 A crucial final step in designing the survey is "pilot-testing."
 You should give your survey to a few individuals (similar to your target subjects if at all possible) and see how the survey works.
 Have them respond to it and then ask what questions were confusing or unclear in any way.
 Talk with them about their thinking on various items to see if they're answering what you thought you were asking.